Community Fees

 For example, if an urbanisation contained 100 identical properties, each owner would pay 1% of the total community budget.

-SBCC consists mainly of individual villas, but Las Terrazas is a building of 16 apartments.
-Each apartment owner pays community fees to the Entity based on the square metres of their apartment, just like villa owners.
+SBCC consists mainly of individual villas, but Las Terrazas is a building of 16 town houses.
+Each owner pays community fees to the Entity based on the square metres of their town house, just like villa owners.

 In addition, Las Terrazas has its own internal community with its own board and its own additional fees.
-These fees cover facilities exclusive to Las Terrazas residents—such as the private swimming pool, private gardens, underground parking, building insurance for exclusive areas, and internal maintenance.
+These fees cover facilities exclusive to Las Terrazas residents—such as the private swimming pool, lifts and their maintenance, private gardens, underground parking, building insurance for exclusive areas, and internal maintenance.
 Villa owners do not have access to these facilities.
+They are for the exclusive usage of owners at Las Terrazas.

-Although some Las Terrazas owners may feel this arrangement is unfair or were unaware when purchasing, this is a common and legally standard structure for mixed villa/apartment urbanisations.
+Although some Las Terrazas owners may feel this arrangement is unfair or were unaware when purchasing, this is a common and legally standard structure for mixed villa/town house urbanisations.

 Non-Payment of Community Fees